digidem/osm-p2p-db/doc/architecture.markdown

 When the documents are written to osm-p2p-db, they are given `id` and `version` properties.

-The `id` is a random hex string that uniquely identifies new documents.
+The `id` is a random decimal string that uniquely identifies new documents.
 Updates to existing nodes use the same `id` as the document they replace.
 Ways and relations use arrays of these `id` strings to reference other nodes so that if a document changes, any ways and relations that reference the document will point at the latest versions.

 In OSM, the `id` property is a monotonically increasing integer that uniquely identifies documents.
 The centralized OSM service ensures that two documents will not have the same `id`.
 However, there is no central service to enforce monotonically increasing integer `id` values in a p2p architecture so we rely on entropy to provide uniqueness.
-It is exceptionally unlikely that two large datasets will contain the same cryptographically random 16-digit hex `id` for the scale of data likely to be encountered in osm-p2p-db.
+It is exceptionally unlikely that two large datasets will contain the same cryptographically random 20-digit decimal `id` for the scale of data likely to be encountered in osm-p2p-db.

 For similar reasons, the `version` property is different in osm-p2p-db than in OSM.
 In OSM, versions are part of an [optimistic locking][11] strategy where